 Following the dissertation defense, the fellowship awardee will present findings to the faculty and staff of the Lilly Family School of Philanthropy via video conference.

-To apply for the WPI Doctoral Dissertation Fellowship, you must:
+To apply for the Debra Mesch Doctoral Fellowship for Research on Women’s Philanthropy, you must:

 - Have completed coursework and defended your dissertation proposal successfully